nicklalone/CIST_2500/06_Sampling_Intervals/Day1.md

 Your book defines this concept as:

 > a non-probability method of sampling whereby elements are selected for the sample on the basis of convenience.

 But this is an unsatisfying definition as it uses the term to define itself.
 We could replace that word 'convenience' with a different phrase that might help it make more sense.
 For example:

 > a non-probability method of sampling whereby elements are selected for the sample based on the population that is close at hand.

 This is often how we test alphas or betas in software design.
 We find some folks we know, or other designers, and have them test our product not because it's rigorous, but because it's easier.
 Often for convenience sampling, it's about ease moreso than dealing with math.

 ### <a id="js"></a>Judgement Sampling
 This last one sounds pretty straight forward.
 We essentially, "select based on the opinion of an expert."
 For example, for my survey of technology use in emergency management, my survey was intentionally based on judgement.
 As a practitioner in this space, I needed to understand how and why certain kinds of people are the way that they are.
 And so, I went around a variety of cities, states, regions, and federal agencies intentionally sampling from the population until I had a wide enough group that I could say it was representative.

-No one else in my field could replicate this survey because i've spent a good 5-6 years establishing my pressence in the field.
+No one else in my field could replicate this survey because i've spent a good 5-6 years establishing my presence in the field.
 This is perhaps an important aspect of this type of sampling, your judgement and your capacity need to be known in the field in order for folks to accept their part in the survey.